jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.12.10 LasToMultipointShapefile

 Converts one or more LAS files into MultipointZ vector Shapefiles.
-When the input parameter is not specified, the tool grids all LAS files contained within the working directory..
+When the input parameter is not specified, the tool grids all LAS files contained within the working directory.

 *Parameters*: